angelocarly/kiyo/README.md

 ## What is Kiyo?
 A lightweight compute shader engine using [ash](https://github.com/ash-rs/ash).

-Kiyo provides a simple configuration interface to run one or more shaders, and synchronize their input/output images.
+Kiyo provides a simple configuration interface to run compute shaders.
+Currently it supports:
+- Multiple subsequent compute passes
+- Shared storage images between them
+- GLSL compile logging

+More features like hotswapping are planned.
+For any feedback you are very welcome to create issues or contact me.

-You can find examples in [./examples](./examples) and in my [toy project repository](https://github.com/angelocarly/kiyo-projects).
+You can find examples in [./examples/](./examples/) and in my [toy project repository](https://github.com/angelocarly/kiyo-projects).

 ## Building & running